-- 1 Click the Windows button and select All Settings System. - 2 Under System, click About.
+1 Click the Windows button and select All Settings (S) > System.

 Windows 7

 Click Start → Control Panel → System.

 Verifying system memory in setup

 - 1 Turn on or restart your computer.. - 2 Perform one of the following actions after the Dell logo is displayed: - · With keyboard Tap F2 until the Entering BIOS setup message appears.
 To enter the Boot selection menu, tap F12. - 3 On the left pane, select Settings > General > System Information,